festicket/css-technical-test/README.md

 Currently only repo names are displayed, add any data you feel is required.
 All the [repo data from github](https://developer.github.com/v3/repos/) is passed to the template context, you can see this in `views/index.hbs`.

-The aim of the task is to asses you ability to prioritise data and display it in both a visually appealing and functional way.
+The aim of the task is to asses your ability to prioritise data and display it in both a visually appealing and functional way.
 We want to see clean semantic markup.
 We expect clean efficient css, without the use of a pre-processor.

 Spend no more than 3 hours on the project.